SwissDataScienceCenter/renkulab-docker/README.md

 are automatically built from this repo via github actions (see the `.github` folder for more).

+Images are updated from time to time; we try to keep them reasonably current with modern python versions, cuda/torch versions and R versions.
+Typically, this involves updating our github actions to include new versions and occasionally updating the `Makefile` to modify what it builds by default.

 ## Usage

 The basic python (renkulab-py), basic R (renkulab-r), and basic Julia (renkulab-julia)